imaolo/yaat/README.md

 See yaat/main.py for detailed usage

-yaat has three commands: train, predict, and plot_prediction.
+YAAT has three commands: train, predict, and plot_prediction.